briansokol/eslint-config/README.md

 -   Prettier @ `^1.18`
 -   TypeScript @ `^2.8` or `^3`

 The exact versions may depend on your existing installation or needs.
-Here is an example installation to get the latest versions:
+Here is an example command to install the latest versions:

 ```bash
 npm install eslint@^5 prettier@^1.18 typescript@^3 --save-dev